HandwerSTD/Herself32/README.md

 # Herself32-QAQ
 Herself32 is too powerful, let's admire him in different programming languages.

 ## Target
 Write "Herself32 %%%" to console.
+If the language does not allow to control console, just do sth that shows Herself32 is dalao.

 ## Added languages
 - C